willdurand/willdurand.github.io/_posts/2013-07-19-i-am-a-sponge.md

 depends on various parameters such as the context in which you are living, your tastes, your aspirations, etc. But I am digressing...

-However, behaving like a sponge is not just about swallowing and filtering information.
+Yet, behaving like a sponge is not only about swallowing and filtering information.

 ## Sharing

-As I said, a sponge is not just about holding water-based solutions.
+As I said, a sponge is not only about holding water-based solutions.
 You can **squeeze sponges in order to get the absorbed water** (please, don't do that with animals!).
 That is the second characteristic of a sponge, it is able to return what it contains.